Generally, a budget for an externally supported project will include information on these components:

 For nine-month teaching faculty requesting salary for a summer project, include 7.65% of the salary amount to cover the cost of the University’s share of FICA.
 (This is the only fringe benefit that pertains to summer salary for nine-month teaching faculty.)

-If the external funding project proposes to provide a stipend (add on) to a current faculty member in order to take on new duties associated with the grant that will be done during the nine-month academic (contract) year, the grant must cover the benefits portion of the stipend amount.
-Use a figure of 20% of the stipend amount as the benefits portion.
+If the external funding project proposes to provide a stipend (add on) to a current faculty member in order to take on new duties associated with the grant that will be done during the nine-month academic (contract) year, the grant must cover the added benefits portion of the stipend amount.
+Use a figure of 20% of the stipend amount as the added benefits portion.

-If the external funding project proposes to hire a new full-time faculty or staff member as a part of the project expenses, use a figure of 40% of the salary as the fringe benefit amount.
-(This higher figure budgets in the estimated cost of the health care plan; if the person hired does not chose them maximum plan, the grant budget would be adjusted.)
+If the external funding project proposes to hire a new full-time faculty or staff member as a part of the project expenses, use a figure of 20% of the salary plus $22,000 as the fringe benefit amount.
+(This higher figure budgets in the estimated cost of the maximum health care plan; if the person hired does not chose them maximum plan, the grant budget would be adjusted.)

 Travel — The cost of transportation, lodging and meals.
 All Commonwealth of Virginia travel regulations are strictly applied to external grant travel.